The Long-Term Disability Plan provides financial protection if you are sick or injured and are unable to work.

-Otherwise, to start the application process, call Lincoln Financial at 888-970-2487 or log in to the Lincoln Financial website and select Report a New Claim.
-The first time you log in, you will need to register using the code: BOARDPEN.
+Otherwise, to start the application process, call Lincoln Financial at 888-970-2487 or log on to the Lincoln Financial website and select Report a New Claim.
+The first time you log on, you will need to register using the code: BOARDPEN.

 If your application for disability benefits is denied or disability benefits end, you have the right to appeal.